Palm Tree vs Coconut Tree: What’s the Difference? (with Pictures)

 Coconut Tree Roots

-As the coconut tree grows taller in height, its roots also extend deeper into the ground.
-This function helps them live up to a century in the wild.
-And it’s because of these deep roots, it can withstand even the most extreme weather conditions including monsoons and typhoons.
+As the coconut tree grows taller, its roots extend deeper into the ground.
+This helps them live up to a century in the wild.
+Because of its deep roots, it can withstand the most extreme weather conditions, including monsoons and typhoons.

-For this reason, coconut trees are often called the “three-generation-tree” as it can bear fruits to the person who planted them, their children, and future grandchildren.
+For this reason, coconut trees are often called the “three-generation trees” since they can bear fruit for the person who planted them, their children, and future grandchildren.

 - Has many uses